bitrise-io/devcenter/_articles/en/reviews/using-custom-scripts-for-test-reports.md

 }
 ```

-If the Step's test results directory is empty, the directory is removed once the Step has run.

-The separate test runs - for example, against different build variants - should be placed in different subdirectories within the test results directory of the Step.
-So you could end up with a structure something like this:
+The separate test runs - for example, against different build variants - should be placed in different sub-directories within the test results directory of the Step.
+Unlike the `BITRISE_TEST_RESULT_DIR`, these directories are not created automatically: they must be created by the user.
+So the directory structure should be something like this:

 ```
 Build Test Result directory